visheshgupta08071992/AutomationAndDSANotes/Kubernetes.md

 ### Terminolgies in Kubernetes

-**Deployment**  -  A deployment directly relates to application or microservice.
+**Deployment**  -  A deployment directly relates to application or microservice.In deployments you need to mention how many replicas you need to create for your application.

+**StatefulSet** - You need to ensure that database replicas are created so that the load is accordingly balanced.
+But one of the issues with creating Database replicas is that the Data should be consistently maintained as multiple application POD would be reading or writing data to multiple database POD.
+To ensure state of
+DB remains consistent we need to create DataBase replicas with Statefulset.
+StatefulSet ensures that database replicas are consistent.

 **Pod** - A pod is nothing but specific running version of a microservice.